 And, as a bonus, there are some trace elements (minerals you need in small amounts) in eggs: iodine, required to make thyroid hormones, and selenium, an antioxidant that can help cut your risk of cancer.

 4. Indulge in low-calorie protein

-Eating a three-egg Spanish omelette, or three scrambled or poached eggs on toast, will keep you full for hours.
+Eating more eggs, like a three-egg Spanish omelette, or three scrambled or poached eggs on toast, will keep you full for hours.

 5. Prevent breast cancer

-In April 2008, researchers from the University of North Carolina found that choline (present in egg yolks) can reduce the risk of breast cancer by 24 percent.
-An egg yolk contains 125.5 milligrams of choline, about a quarter of the recommended daily intake, so just two poached eggs for breakfast provies half your choline for the day.
+Plus, researchers from the University of North Carolina found that choline (present in egg yolks) can reduce the risk of breast cancer by 24 percent.
+An egg yolk contains 125.5 milligrams of choline, about a quarter of the recommended daily intake.
+So, just two poached eggs for breakfast provies half your choline for the day.